jupyter-book/mystmd/packages/jtex/docs/create-a-latex-template.md

 # Improve the Data
 Often the templates that journals provide include a lot of specific information about number of characters (`max_char`) or number of words (`max_words`), you can create these fields so the will be checked when you render your template.

-Other helpful information can also be included in this template `description`, for example about data availability or how to structure your ackowledgements `part`.
+Other helpful information can also be included in this template `description`, for example about data availability or how to structure your acknowledgements `part`.
 ```

 Try running `jtex check` again, and some of the errors will be fixed!